REMIX: Efficient Range Query for LSM-trees: Related Work

-\paragraph{Improving Search with Efficient Indexing} KV-stores based on B-tree or B+-tree~\cite{lmdb,berkeleydb99} achieve optimal search efficiency by maintaining a global sorted view of all the KV data.
-These systems require in-place updates to disk, which leads to high write amplification and low write throughput.
-KVell~\cite{kvell19} achieves very fast reads and writes by employing a volatile full index to manage unordered KV data on disk.
-However, the performance benefits come at costs, including high memory demand and slow recovery.
-Similarly, SLM-DB~\cite{SLM-DB} stores a B+-tree~\cite{fastfair18} in non-volatile memory (NVM) to index the KV data on disk.
+\paragraph{Improving Search with Efficient Indexing} KV-stores based on B-trees or B+-trees~\cite{lmdb,berkeleydb99} achieve optimal search efficiency by maintaining a globally sorted view of all the KV data.
+These systems require in-place updates on the disk, which lead to high WA and low write throughput.
+KVell~\cite{kvell19} achieves very fast reads and writes by employing a volatile full index to manage unordered KV data on the disk.
+However, the performance benefits come at a cost, including high memory demand and slow recovery.
+Similarly, SLM-DB~\cite{SLM-DB} stores a B+-tree~\cite{fastfair18} in non-volatile memory (NVM) to index KV data on the disk.
 This approach does not have the above limitations, but it requires special hardware support and increased software complexity.
 These limitations are also found in NVM-enabled LSM-trees~\cite{novelsm18,matrixkv20}.
-Wisckey~\cite{wisckey16} stores long KV-pairs in a separate log to reduce index size for search efficiency.
-However, the approach requires an extra layer of indirection and does not improve performance with small KV-pairs that are commonly seen in real-world workloads~\cite{fb-workload20}.
-REMIX is not subject to these limitations.
-It accelerates range queries in write-optimized LSM-tree based KV stores by creating a space-efficient persistent sorted view of the KV data.
+Wisckey~\cite{wisckey16} stores long values in a separate log to reduce index size for search efficiency.
+However, the approach requires an extra layer of indirection and does not improve performance with small KV-pairs that are commonly seen in real-world workloads~\cite{fb-workload20,twitter-workload20}.
+Bourbon~\cite{bourbon20} trains learned models to accelerate searches on SSTables but does not support string keys.
+REMIXes are not subject to these limitations.
+They accelerate range queries in write-optimized LSM-tree based KV stores by creating a space-efficient persistent sorted view of the KV data.

-\paragraph{Read and Write Trade-offs in LSM-trees} Dostoevsky and Wacky~\cite{dosto18,wackybush19} navigate LSM-tree based KV-store designs with different merging policies to achieve the optimal trade-off between read and write.
-Tiered compaction has been widely adopted for minimizing write amplification in LSM-tree based KV-stores~\cite{pebbles17,scylladb,cassandra,evendb20}.
-The improvements on write performance often come with mediocre read performance.
-Instead of making trade-offs, REMIX addresses the issue of slow read in tiered compaction.
-It achieves fast range query and low write amplification simultaneously.
+\paragraph{Read and Write Trade-offs} Dostoevsky and Wacky~\cite{dosto18,wackybush19} navigate LSM-tree based KV-store designs with different merging policies to achieve the optimal trade-off between reads and writes.
+Tiered compaction has been widely adopted for minimizing WA in LSM-tree based KV-stores~\cite{pebbles17,scylladb,cassandra}.
+Other write-optimized indexes, such as Fractal trees and B$^\epsilon$-trees, are also employed in KV-store designs~\cite{tokudb,splinterdb20}.
+The improvements on write performance often come with mediocre read performance in practice, especially for range queries~\cite{evendb20}.
+REMIXes address the issue of slow reads in tiered compaction.
+They achieve fast range query and low WA simultaneously.